-Overview of HSG274 Part 2: Legionella bacteria in hot & cold water systems
+HSG274 Part 2 Overview: Legionella bacteria in hot & cold water systems

-Important changes to the way the UK’s Health & Safety Executive deal with the control of legionella bacteria and Legionnaires' disease in HOT & COLD WATER SYSTEMS have now been published... find out how they affect you with our detailed review and forthcoming breakfast briefings.
+Important changes to the way the UK’s Health & Safety Executive deal with the control of legionella bacteria and Legionnaires' disease in HOT & COLD WATER SYSTEMS have now been published in the form of their Health & Safety Guidance HSG274 Part 2 ... find out how they affect you with our detailed review and forthcoming breakfast briefings.

 The formal system of legionella control in the UK now comprises the HSE's ACOP L8 (4th edition) and HSG274 which is split into three parts: